 Now that we've made it through the different ways to close an option we can begin to discuss exercise.

 The buyer of a call option has the right to buy shares at the strike price.
-This is the basic definition of a call option and specifically deals with the right to exercise your option.
-Simply put exercising your call option trades your option in for the underlying.
+This is the basic definition of a call option and deals explicitly with the right to exercise your option.
+Merely put exercising your call option trades your option in for the underlying.

 The buyer of a put option has the right to sell shares at the strike price.
-This is the basic definition of a put option and, again, specifically deals with the right to exercise your option.
-Simply put exercising your put option trades your option in for short shares.
+This is the basic definition of a put option and, again, deals explicitly with the right to exercise your option.
+Merely put exercising your put option trades your option in for short shares.

 You can exercise an option if: